rjones-lf/iroha/docs/source/getting_started/index.rst

 ..
 Attention:: Despite that ``iroha-cli`` is arguably the simplest way to start working with Iroha, ``iroha-cli`` was engineered very fast and lacks tests, so user experience might not be the best.
-For example, order of menu items can differ from that you see in this guide.
-In the future we will deliver a better version and appreciate contributions.
+For example, the order of menu items can differ from that you see in this guide.
+In the future, we will deliver a better version and appreciate contributions.

 .. raw:: html